tdwg/website/conferences/2026/program/sessions-list-by-type/index.md

 This workshop will complement the proposed Libroscope symposium.
 As a starter, the participants will be introduced to the stakes and methods of literature FAIR-isation with a strong focus on data cleaning and linking.
 Then, the main course will have the participants explore new opportunities offered by the Libroscope using human interfaces as well as APIs to retrieve liberated AI-ready data.

 {:id="wks34"}
-### WKS34 Deliberating Data from Historical Biodiversity Literature with The Unified Corpus Explorer (UCE)
+### WKS34 Liberating Data from Historical Biodiversity Literature with The Unified Corpus Explorer (UCE)

 Session type
 : Workshop (Closed)